metsrl/channel-rocketchat/README.md

 When you make changes to any portion of your module, you need to build it and restart Botpress.
 You can type **yarn watch** which will save you some time, since every time you make a change, the source will be compiled immediately.
 You will only have to restart Botpress.

-## Useful documentation to support
+## Useful documentation

-Please check the for more information
+Please check the following links for more information

 - [Rocket.Chat SDK](https://github.com/RocketChat/Rocket.Chat.js.SDK)
 - [Botpress SDK](https://botpress.com/reference/)